Incentives needed to beat food waste

-“Currently, it’s often more practical and cost effective for businesses to discard food rather than to donate it,” says Catherine Dean, KPMG Tax Partner.
-“Given that the costs of immediately disposing of food can be far lower than the cost incurred in donating food, and the tax deductions allowed for donating food compared to simply discarding food are the same in many instances, there are not incentives for success.”
+“Currently, it’s often more practical and cost-effective for businesses to discard food rather than to donate it,” says Catherine Dean, KPMG Tax Partner.
+“Given that the costs of immediately disposing of food can be far lower than the cost incurred in donating food, and the tax deductions allowed for donating food compared to simply discarding food are the same in many instances, there are no incentives for success.”

 KPMG Partner, Consumer and Retail Sector Lead Robert Poole, says that the experience of other countries has shown that the most effective way to support the food industry to do the right thing is via reforms to the tax system.

 “In particular it would be a tipping point for the many small food businesses who want to do the right thing but just don’t have the margins to make it work,” he says.